Lebanon:Operations of the Islamic Resistance on Monday, Sept...

 In support of our defiant Palestinian people in the Gaza Strip and as part of backing its daring and honorable Resistance

+- the Islamic Resistance fighters targeted the gatherings of “Israeli” troops in the vicinity of the “Metula” Site with rockets, scoring direct hits.

+- the Islamic Resistance fighters targeted at 1:45 p.m. the Birket Risha Site with artillery shells.

-- the Islamic Resistance fighters targeted on Monday, September 9, 2024 at 8:12 a.m. the “Ma’ayan Baruch” Site with rockets, scoring direct hits.
+- the Islamic Resistance fighters targeted at 2:30 p.m. the "Israeli" enemy's artillery emplacements at Al-Zaoura bunker with rockets, scoring direct hits.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly on the village of Khirbet Selm, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the headquarters of the “Golani” Brigade and the “Egoz” Unit 621 in the "Shraga" Barracks north of occupied “Acre” [Akka], targeting the positions of the “Israeli” officers and soldiers, scoring direct hits.
+- the Islamic Resistance fighters initiated an aerial operation with an offensive drone on a gathering of “Israeli” enemy soldiers in the vicinity of the Metula Site.

-- the Islamic Resistance’s Air Defense Unite successfully intercepted an “Israeli” warplane with a surface-to-air missile, forcing it to withdraw from Lebanese airspace and return to occupied Palestine.
+- the Islamic Resistance fighters targeted at 5:00 p.m. the Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters targeted the newly established headquarters of the Western Brigade Command, south of the “Ya’ara” Barracks, with a barrage of Katyusha rockets.
+- and in response to the “Israeli” enemy's attacks on the steadfast southern villages and safe civilian homes, particularly in Blida and Kfachouba, the Islamic Resistance fighters targeted “Ramot Naftali” Barracks with a salvo of Katyusha rockets

-- the Islamic Resistance fighters targeted at 1:45 p.m. the Al-Marj Site with artillery shells.

-- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the latest of which was on the town of Hanine, the Islamic Resistance fighters targeted the Jal Al-Allam Site with two offensive drones, scoring direct hits.
+- and in response to the “Israeli” enemy’s attacks on the steadfast southern villages and safe civilian homes, particularly in Odaisseh and Taybeh, the Islamic Resistance fighters targeted buildings used by the “Israeli” enemy soldiers at “Metula” Settlement with appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:45 p.m. the espionage equipment at the Ramtha Site in the occupied Lebanese Kfarchouba Hills with appropriate weapons, scoring direct hits.
+- And after monitoring and observing the movement of “Israeli” enemy forces at Bayyad Blida Site, the Islamic Resistance fighters targeted them with artillery shells, scoring direct hits.

-- and after monitoring the enemy forces and spotting the movements of “Israeli” enemy soldiers at Al-Malikiyya Site, the Islamic Resistance fighters targeted at 10:40 p.m. the site with artillery shells, scoring a direct hit.
+- And after monitoring and observing the “Israeli” enemy forces at Ramyah site and tracking a gathering of their vehicles inside it, the Islamic Resistance fighters targeted them with guided missiles, scoring direct hits that led to their destruction and erupting of fire.
+When a reinforcement unit entered the site, the Islamic Resistance fighters targeted them with artillery shells, scoring confirmed hits.

 {And victory is not but from Allah, the Exalted in Might, the Wise.}